alih530/Machine_Learning_Tutorial/USA_Housing/README.md

 ### Results

 The project demonstrates how Linear Regression can be applied to predict house prices.
 The model's accuracy and insights gained from the data analysis are detailed in the notebook.

-### Author

-This project was created as part of a data science learning exercise.
-If you have questions or suggestions, feel free to reach out.

----

-Enjoy experimenting with the data and improving the model!